antrevionm/Delicious-Dishes/README.md

 ### Models
 ## Schema
-Property	Type	|Description
+Property	Type	Description
-user_id	String	|Id of the user profile user	Pointer to user	|The user who is logged in image	File	|Image of the post
+-[]user_id	|String	|Id of the user profile user	Pointer to user	The user who is logged in image	File	Image of the post
-Captions	|String	Caption of the post commentsCount	|Number	Comments of the post likeCount	Number	|Likes of the post created_At	DateTime	|Time the post created updatd_At	DateTime	|Time the post is updated
+Captions	String	Caption of the post commentsCount	Number	Comments of the post likeCount	Number	Likes of the post created_At	DateTime	Time the post created updatd_At	DateTime	Time the post is updated name	String	User’s name email	String	User’s email post_id	String	Id of the post profile_image	File	User’s profile image total_likes	Integer	Total likes follower_id	String	Follower’s id post_comments	String	Comments on the post
+Id	String	User’s id

 ### Networking
 Home Feed Screen